BigIdeasForum/bigideasforum.github.io/_posts/2017/2017-02-27-surveillance-society.md

 ### Introduction

 We are growing accustomed to the fact that having our activities recorded is an inevitable part of life in the digital age.
+But we may not realize how far this has already come and how much farther emerging technologies can go.

-Are we willing to live with that and can we defend ourselves against it?
+Are we willing to live with that?
+If not, can we defend ourselves against it?
 Do we even know who has access to all that information?

+These and many more questions will be discussed tonight - don’t miss it!

 Presenter: ?? - Duplicate??